antonioastorino/Digital-Circuit-Simulator/README.md

 ## Class DCSUpCounterWithLoadAndAsyncSR

-This component is an up-counter with syncrhonous load and asynchronous clear and reset.
+N-bit up-counter (N definded upon instantiation) with syncrhonous load and asynchronous clear and reset.
-Internally, there are N clock dividers which share most of the control inputs, hence converging to nodes.
+Internally, there are N clock dividers in cascade.
-Input 0 (Count in) of the counter is connected to the first divider only.
-Inputs 1 to 4 are connected to the node array with indices 0 to 3, respectively.
-The other N remaining inputs (Data 0 to N-1) are numbered from 5 to 5 + N.
-Each of them is connected to input 0 (Data) of the corresponding divider.
-The outputs from 0 to N-1 (Q) correspond to output 0 (array Q) of a divider.
-Output N (array Count out) corresponds to output 2 (Count out) of the last divider.

 #### Pinout
 ```
-In 0         - Count in (corresponding to input 5 in the internal divider)
+In 0         - Count enable
 In 1         - Load  - node arrray with index 0
 In 2         - Clock - node arrray with index 1
 In 3         - Clear - node arrray with index 2